Aiuner/Pokemon-DareDa/README.md

 - Use local storage to cache Pokémon data.
 - Add additional Generations of Pokémon to the game.
-- Implement breakpoints in CSS for desktop & tablet versions of the game.
 - Make configurable game settings (# of rounds, Pokémon generations used).
 - Add additional difficulty setting (hard mode - guess Pokémon name by submitting text input).